denten-books/plain-text/30-format.md

 palpable form leads to immanent material artifacts, the abstracted notion of form leads to transcendent ideal categories.

-[^ln3-levine]: See the Introduction to @levine_forms:_2015, for example.

-The notion of "format" occupies the conceptual space somewhere between form as intrinsic formula and form as extrinsic shape.
-In what remains, to my knowledge, a singular article-length treatment on the topic in literary studies, G. Thomas Tanselle approaches the concept of formatting from the perspective of textual criticism---the practice of compiling, editing, annotating, preserving, and publishing scholarly critical editions of canonical texts.
-For Tanselle's narrow purposes, the concept of formatting encompasses something like the "number of page-units placed on the press at one time."[@tanselle_concept_2000, 113] He acknowledges, however, that formats refer also to the "nature and order of the contents."[@tanselle_concept_2000, 67] The genre of "soap opera," for example, evokes both a medium, daytime television and the specific kind of a story told in that medium, melodrama and pulp.
+The notion of "format" occupies the conceptual space somewhere between form as intrinsic formula and extrinsic shape.
+In what remains, to my knowledge, a singular article-length treatment on the topic in literary studies, G. Thomas Tanselle approached the concept of formatting from the perspective of textual criticism---the practice of compiling, editing, annotating, preserving, and publishing scholarly critical editions of canonical texts.
+For Tanselle's narrow purposes, the concept of formatting encompassed something like the "number of page-units placed on the press at one time."[@tanselle_concept_2000, 113] He acknowledged, however, that formats refer also to the "nature and order of the contents."[@tanselle_concept_2000, 67] The genre of "soap opera," for example, evokes both a medium, daytime television and the specific kind of a story told in that medium, melodrama and pulp.
 The format of a journal may be "broadsheet daily" or "tabloid."

-The notion of a format identifies matter both of particular shape and content.
-The soap opera is a kind of a daytime melodrama of a certain length, for example.
+A format identifies matter both of particular shape and content.
+The soap opera, for example, is a kind of a daytime melodrama of a certain length.
 It has certain audiences in mind.
-The format thus speaks both to the physical properties and to the ideational subject matter of the thing.
+Formats thus address both a thing's physical properties and its ideational subject matter.
 The novel is a genre, where the paperback its common format.
 The novel is infinitely malleable, where the paperback is fixed by its methods of manufacturing and distribution.
-We do not expect scientific textbooks in paperback, for example, just as we would not expect tabloids to be printed on expensive stock or to support long-form investigative journalism.
-The format captures something about the shape, the design, the style, and the thematics of the subject matter; it connects, in other words, the where to the what, the how, and in what order.
+We do not usually expect scientific textbooks to appear in paperback, for example, just as we would not expect tabloids to be printed on expensive stock or to support long-form investigative journalism.
+Formats capture something about the shape, design, style, and thematics of subject matter; they connect, in other words, the where to what, how, and in what order.

 Whatever the tradition of writing about form, the concept is usually contraposed to some idea of content: as in form and content.
 Content in that